A categorification of Grassmannian cluster algebras

 \begin{proof} Observe first that the homogeneous functions on both sides of the equalities (a) and (b) have the same degree, because $\rk M$ is additive on direct sums and short exact sequences.
-It is then sufficient to note that $\trun\colon \CM(A) \to \Sub Q_k$ is an exact functor and the equalities hold when $\homcc{M}$ is replaced by $\cluschar{\trun M}$, that is, $N\mapsto \cluschar{N}$ is a cluster character, by \cite[Lemma~7.3]{GLS05} and \cite[Theorem~2]{GLS07b}. \end{proof}
+It is then sufficient to note that $\trun\colon \CM(A) \to \Sub Q_k$ is an exact functor and the equalities hold when $\homcc{M}$ is replaced by $\cluschar{\trun M}$, that is, $N\mapsto \cluschar{N}$ is a cluster character, by \cite[Lemma~7.3]{GLS05} and \cite[Theorem~2]{GLS07b}.
+This also yields the final claim, because $\cluschar{\trun M}$ depends on $\trun M$ only up to isomorphism. \end{proof}